MaximeRobeyns/llm_finetuner/docs/source/usage.rst

 The procedure for using this library involves:

-1. Loading a pre-trained language model
+1. Loading a pre-trained language model,
-2. deciding which modules in your model you'd like to quantize to 8 bit (note, only ``nn.Linear`` and ``nn.Embedding`` modules can be quantized at the moment.).
+2. Deciding which modules in your model to quantize to ``int8`` (note, only ``nn.Linear`` and ``nn.Embedding`` modules can be quantized at the moment.),
-3. optionally, explicitly quantizing the pretrained model to save memory
+3. (Optional) Explicitly quantizing the pretrained model to save memory,
-4. creating one or more fine-tuned models
+4. Creating one or more fine-tuned models.

 1. Loading a Pre-Trained Language Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~